Practicing bed mobility exercises after a spinal cord injury can help improve your ability to transfer in and out of bed and sit upright.

 Adaptive Tools to Improve Bed Mobility for Spinal Cord Injury Patients

-These three adaptive tools can make getting into or out of bed much easier:
+Below, we’ll discuss 3 adaptive tools that can make performing transfers in and out of bed much easier:

 - Bed Rail.
-A bed rail will provide a stable surface to hold onto as you transfer on and off your bed.
+A bed rail is a handle that slides under the mattress to provide a safe and stable surface to hold onto as you transfer on and off your bed.

 Improving Bed Mobility After Spinal Cord Injury

-The more you practice, the easier the exercises will get.
+The more you practice, the easier the exercises should get.
 Good luck!